 Bank 1, Sensor 2 is the downstream oxygen sensor in the exhaust behind the catalytic converter.
 The engine bank that contains cylinder 1 is called Bank 1.

-V6 and V8 engines have two banks and two catalytic converters, one for each bank.
+V6 and V8 engines have two banks and two catalytic converters, one for each.
 In such cases, the bank that contains cylinder number one is called “Bank 1.”

 Where is bank 1 sensor 2 located?

 Bank 1 Sensor 2 refers to the oxygen sensor mounted after the catalytic converter.
-You will need to access and replace the bank 1 sensor 2 oxygen sensor from under the vehicle in most cars.
+You must access and replace the bank 1 sensor 2 oxygen sensor from under the vehicle in most cars.

 Do not confuse bank 1 sensor 2 with bank 1 sensor 1, which you can see when you open the hood.

-You see the oxygen sensor from the top of the engine which is mounted before the catalytic converter is bank 1 sensor 1.
+You see the oxygen sensor from the top of the engine mounted before the catalytic converter is bank 1 sensor 1.

 How many O2 sensors are there?